 Screened Host.
-A screened host firewall architecture uses a host (called a bastion host) to which all outside hosts connect, rather than allow direct connection to other, less secure internal hosts.
+A screened host firewall architecture uses a host (called a bastion host) to which all outside hosts connect, rather than allowing direct connection to other, less secure internal hosts.
 To achieve this, a filtering router is configured so that all connections to the internal network from the outside network are directed towards the bastion host.
 If a packet filtering gateway is to be deployed, then a bastion host will be set up so that all connections from the outside network go through the bastion host to prevent direct Internet connection between the Credit Union network and the outside world.

 Screened Subnet.
-The screened subnet architecture is essentially the same as the screened host architecture, but adds an extra strata of security by creating a network which the bastion host resides (often call perimeter network) which is separated from the internal network.
+The screened subnet architecture is essentially the same as the screened host architecture, but adds an extra strata of security by creating a network which the bastion host resides (often call perimeter network), which is separated from the internal network.
 A screened subnet will be deployed by adding a perimeter network in order to separate the internal network from the external.
-This assures that if there is a successful attack on the bastion host, the attacker is restricted to the perimeter network by the screening router that is connected between the internal and perimeter network.
+This assures that if there is a successful attack on the bastion host, the attacker is restricted to the perimeter network by the screening router that is connected between the internal and perimeter networks.

+Regardless of the specific architecture deployed, the Credit Union should segment its network into defined security zones based on data classification and system function, and should inspect and control traffic between internal zones (east-west traffic) in addition to perimeter traffic.
+Zero trust principles should be applied where feasible.

 PHYSICAL PLACEMENT OF THE FIREWALL COMPONENTS.
-Physical access to the firewall will be tightly controlled to prevent any authorized changes to the firewall configuration or operational status, and to eliminate any potential for monitoring firewall activity.
+Physical access to the firewall will be tightly controlled to prevent any unauthorized changes to the firewall configuration or operational status, and to eliminate any potential for monitoring firewall activity.
 In addition, precautions will be taken to ensure that proper environment alarms and backup systems are available to assure the firewall remains online.
 The Credit Union’s firewall will be located in a controlled environment, with access limited to the firewall administrator.
-The room in which the firewall is to be physically located will be equipped with heat, air-conditioner, and smoke alarms to ensure the proper working order of the room.
+The room in which the firewall is to be physically located will be equipped with heat, air-conditioning, and smoke alarms to ensure the proper working order of the room.
 The placement and recharge status of the fire extinguishers will be checked on a regular basis.
 If uninterruptible power service is available to any Internet-connected systems, such service will be provided to the firewall as well.

+For virtual and cloud-based firewall components, logical access controls must be enforced to provide equivalent separation of duties and access restrictions as physical controls provide for on-premises devices.

 FIREWALL POLICIES.
 Firewall ingress and egress policies will be configured to allow only traffic that is business necessary and only to and from hosts that require the communication.
+All firewall rules must follow the principle of least privilege.
+Every rule must have a documented business justification, an identified owner, and a review or expiration date.
+Overly broad rules (e.g., "any-to-any") are prohibited unless supported by a documented business justification and compensating control.
+Firewall rule sets must be reviewed at least quarterly, with a comprehensive annual review that includes identification and removal of unused, redundant, or shadowed rules.

 FIREWALL ADMINISTRATION.
 A firewall, like any other network device, has to be managed by someone.
-A firewall administrator will be designated by the Chief Information Security Officer (or other manager), and will be responsible for the upkeep of the firewall.
+A firewall administrator will be designated by the Chief Information Security Officer (or other manager) and will be responsible for the upkeep of the firewall.